 - First generation renewable energy technologies include biomass, hydroelectricity, geothermal power and heat.
 These technologies are already economically competitive globally. - Second generation renewable energy technologies include solar heating, photovoltaics, wind power, solar thermal power stations and modern forms of bio-energy.
 These technologies are currently being deployed globally. - Third generation renewable energy technologies include advanced biomass gasification, bio-refinery technologies, hot-dry-rock geothermal power and ocean energy.
 These technologies require further research and development.
-[26] - A new policy and direction for the energy sector in South Africa is set out in the Integrated Resource Plan (IRP 2019).
-It aims to introduce a co-ordinated schedule for generation expansion and demand-side intervention programmes, taking into consideration multiple criteria to meet electricity demand, and incorporates a shift away from coal to an increased adoption of renewable energy sources such as wind and solar energy as well as gas based generation capacity by 2030. - The Redstone Solar Thermal Power Plant, the first of its kind in Africa, is set to be constructed in Postmansburg and will see the revolutionary use of thermal power.
-The plant will be able to generate 100 MW of energy, enough to power 200 000 houses, and joins 26 other renewable energy projects in South Africa, which forms part of the South African Renewable Energy Independent Power Producer (REIPP) Procurement Program, and which will add 2 300 MW of electricity to the national grid.
-[27]
+[19] - A new policy and direction for the energy sector in South Africa is set out in the Integrated Resource Plan (IRP 2019).
+It aims to introduce a co-ordinated schedule for generation expansion and demand-side intervention programmes, taking into consideration multiple criteria to meet electricity demand, and incorporates a shift away from coal to an increased adoption of renewable energy sources such as wind and solar energy as well as gas based generation capacity by 2030.
+The Department of Mineral Resources and Energy (DMRE) director-general Jacob Mbele has confirmed that the IRP 2019 will continue to be implemented while it is reviewed, consulted and updated a process that is set to continue well into 2023.